 Choose your template

 On the left column, you have various categories of templates, whether you want a Facebook header or a greeting card.
 Select the category you want to pick from, and the second column will display the various templates available in that particular category.
-A few templates are free, while most are paid.
+A few templates are free, while most are not.
 Let's choose the Collage category, and scroll down to the 11x8.5in Scrapbook 02.
-This is a free template available to you (if you prefer a square version, there is another one a little further down, called 3600x3600px Scrapbook 02 that is also free).
+This is a free template available to you (if you prefer a square version, there is another one a little further down, with the name 3600x3600px Scrapbook 02 that is also free).

 Click the Download button and that area will now change.